NETT: Solving Inverse Problems with Deep Neural Networks: Introduction

-Most reconstruction networks take the form $\NN_{\rm rec}(\Wo, \edot) = \NN_{\rm CNN}(\Wo, \edot) \circ \BP$, where $\BP \colon \YY \to \XX$ maps the data to the reconstruction space (backprojection; no free parameters) and $\NN_{\rm CNN}(\Wo, \edot) \colon \XX \to \XX$ is a convolutional neural network (CNN) whose free parameters are adjusted to the training data.
+{\cm Two-step reconstruction networks} take the form $\NN_{\rm rec}(\Wo, \edot) = \NN_{\rm CNN}(\Wo, \edot) \circ \BP$, where $\BP \colon \YY \to \XX$ maps the data to the reconstruction space (backprojection; no free parameters) and $\NN_{\rm CNN}(\Wo, \edot) \colon \XX \to \XX$ is a neural network, for example a convolutional neural network (CNN), whose free parameters are adjusted to the training data.
 This basic form allows the use of well established CNNs for image reconstruction \cite{goodfellow2016deep} and already demonstrates impressing results.
-Another class of reconstruction networks learn free parameters in iterative schemes.
+Network cascades~\cite{kofler2018u,schlemper2017deep} and trained iterative schemes~\cite{adler2017solving,aggarwal2018modl,hammernik2018learning,rick2017one} learn free parameters in iterative schemes.
 In such approaches, the reconstruction network can be written in the form

 where $\signal_0$ is the initial guess, $\NN_{k}(\Wo_k, \edot) \colon \XX \to \XX$ are CNNs that can be trained, and $\BP_k(\data, \edot) \colon \XX \to \XX $ are iterative updates based on the forward operator and the data.
 The iterative updates may be defined by a gradient step with respect to the given inverse problem.
 The free parameters are adjusted to available training data.